This promotion is for Rewards members only. To take advantage of exclusive offers like these, join Office Depot® OfficeMax® Rewards now!

 Orthopedic equipment is essential to the quality of life of many individuals.
-From back braces meant to prevent injury and aid in the recovery of broken bones, high-quality orthopedic supplies make the difference between a comfortable life for the people who depend on them and some degree of disability.
+From back braces meant to prevent injury to cast supplies that assist in the recovery of broken bones, high-quality orthopedic supplies make the difference between a comfortable life for the people who depend on them and some degree of disability.
 Consider looking for the specific orthopedic medical supplies your patients are likely to need, and make sure your hospital or medical office is well stocked with the most essential gear you can find.

 Back supports are designed to brace the lower or the upper back area, either to prevent injury or protect the injured patient during normal activity.
 Some are made from durable nylon for flexibility, and others are stiffened with plastic inserts that help the wearer maintain an ergonomic posture while moving about.
 One piece back supports provide strong and stable support, while supports with hook and loop fasteners in the front are flexible option for manual workers who have to put them on and take them off during the day.